gaga951/Jenkins/Jenkins_minikube.md

-to get temprorary poassword from new installation
+To get temprorary poassword from new installation

 $ kubectl logs podname -n namespacename